nvmea/nmbrank/content/post/2022-12-14-nmb-28th-single-senbatsu-predictions/index.markdown

 10. Shinzawa Nao

 I consider the first 7 members guaranteed to be in senbatsu and the last 3 almost guaranteed.
-Keito and Uuka have been clearly underperforming in many areas, but they have also been favoured by the management (admittedly for mostly good reasons).
-I feel confident about Shinshin’s chances too — even though her Nambattle success was shaky, she has since achieved the great prize of becoming a Ray model which then seemingly connected to other model jobs, something there have been a dearth of for NMB lately.
+Keito and Uuka have been clearly underperforming in many areas, but they have also been favoured by management (admittedly for mostly good reasons).
+I feel confident about Shinshin’s chances too — even though her Nambattle success was shaky, she has since achieved the great prize of becoming a Ray model which then seemingly connected to other model jobs, something that has been a dearth of for NMB lately.
 She has also already had her “test” and is not of the age where you should be “testing” anyone anymore.
 Overall, even in case of a big shakeup, there are more likely candidates.

 ### The new locks